 Comparative Media Arts

-Applicants will hold a Bachelor of Arts degree with at least a 3.5 grade point average (GPA) in studies of the arts, or equivalent humanities disciplines.
-Students with a Bachelor of Fine Arts degree may be admitted if their studies included a substantial scholarly component.
+Applicants must satisfy the University admission requirements as stated in Graduate General Regulations 1.3 in the SFU Calendar.
+Applicants will hold a bachelor of arts degree with at least a 3.5 grade point average (GPA) in studies of the arts, or equivalent humanities disciplines.
+Students with a bachelor of fine arts degree may be admitted if their studies included a substantial scholarly component.

 This core course is taken in the first semester of the MA program.
 It develops thinking across the media arts in a comparative perspective that synthesizes the historical and theoretical approaches of art history, cinema studies, performance studies, and computer-based media studies.
 It establishes bases for understanding the relationships among the visual arts, visual culture, performing arts, and art forms that incorporate reproducible and digital media; these include cinema, video, photography, and computer-based media.
 In addition to this, the course investigates some of the useful emergent methods for making comparisons among media, across history, and across cultures.
 While other courses in the MA in Comparative Media Arts focus on the distinctive nature of specific media arts, this course considers what properties cross different forms of media arts.
-Prerequisite: Enrollment in MA in Comparative Media Arts or permission of the instructor.
 Students with credit for FPA 821 may not take this course for further credit.

 This course is an elective in the MA program.
 In it we examine what are understood as the arts of the moving image: these include film, video, and other time based audiovisual media.
 We will begin by grounding our objects of study, i.e. specific works and practices, in cinema studies and survey emerging approaches in cinema studies, relating these developments to the longer history of the discipline.
 Investigating cinema intermedially, we will keep in mind the art forms that informed it historically, including theater, public spectacles, photography, painting, music, sound recording.
 Then the course will examine how the practice, aesthetics, and reception change when cinema moves to television, both move to digital formats, and all these platforms move to handheld and social media.
 We will investigate medium specificity in the moving-image arts in light of what is termed "media convergence."
 We will consider what new forms emerge when moving images shift from the institution of cinema to other contexts such as museums and online sites.
 The course includes two or three weeks topics of interest that arise in the field, such as new national cinemas, new approaches to documentary, cognitive theory and neuroscience, etc. Students with credit for FPA 824 may not take this course for further credit.